VR-25/djs/README.md

 ---
 ## NOTES/TIPS FOR FRONT-END DEVELOPERS

+### Basics

+DJS does not require Magisk.
+Any root solution is fine.

 Use `/dev/.vr25/djs/*` over regular commands.
-These are guaranteed to be readily available after installation/initialization.
+These are guaranteed to be readily available after installation/upgrades.

 It may be best to use long options over short equivalents - e.g., `/dev/.vr25/djs/djs-config --list`, instead of `/dev/.vr25/djs/djsc -l`.
 This makes code more readable (less cryptic).